imbel/media-service-docker/host_init/README.md

 Script with multiple functions to setup a host to run the services in this project.

 **Do not run this until you have populated the environment file.
-See main project README for details.**
+Instructions can be found in step #1 of [these deployment instructions](../media-service-docker/README.md#deployment-instructions).**

 ## instructions